For the treatment of muscular trigger points and myofascial dysfunction

 Caution is warranted with younger patients; based on empirical evidence, this type of needling is not recommended for children younger than 12 years of age.
 If a child is undergoing it, the parent and child’s consent is needed and the child should fully understand the procedure before treatment begins.

 - Dry needling is a common treatment technique with orthopedic manual physical therapy and chiropractors.

-- Dry needling involves a very thin needle being pushed through the skin in order to stimulate a trigger point that causes pain and disability.
+- It involves a very thin needle being pushed through the skin in order to stimulate a trigger point that causes pain and disability.

 - Dry needling is a safe and effective treatment option for patients who are not afraid of needles.

-- Patients who undergo dry needling will see benefits in range of motion and joint use right away.
+- Patients who undergo this treatment will see benefits in the range of motion and joint use right away.
 Sometimes several sessions are necessary in order to fully eliminate the trigger point.